 - " Operational risk: Bank11 is an unrated entity which acts as both originator and servicer in the transaction.
 There are mitigants in place such as a back-up servicer facilitator, a liquidity reserve fund that is available to cover Class A notes interest, senior expenses and swap payments.
-(See "Securitisation structure description Detailed description of the structure"). - " High LTVs: The pool has a relatively high weighted average loan-to-value (LTV) ratio of 87.6%.
-85.9% of loans have an LTV of higher than 70.0% and 72.4% of the loans have an LTV of higher than 80.0%.
-(See "Asset description Asset as of the cut-off date") - " Interest rate risk: 100.0% of the loans in the pool pay a fixed rate, whereas the notes are linked to one-month Euribor.
+(See "Securitisation structure description Detailed description of the structure"). - " Balloon loans and used car exposure: The portfolio consists of 66.1% balloon loans.
+The balloon principal payments relative to the current balloon loan balance is around 61.6%.
+In total, balloon payments represent only 40.8% of total cash flows.
+Additional risks related to balloon loans in case of a car manufacturer default are limited because there are various brands in the portfolio, and the originator is independent of any car manufacturer.
+Additionally, the large proportion of used cars (66.2%) in the portfolio contributes noticeably to the portfolio credit risk, in comparison with new cars.
+(See "Asset description Assets as of the cut-off date"). - " High LTVs: The pool has a relatively high weighted average loan-to-value (LTV) ratio of 87.7%.
+85.9% of loans have an LTV of higher than 70.0% and 72.2% of the loans have an LTV of higher than 80.0%.
+(See "Asset description Asset as of the cut-off date Pool characteristics") - " Interest rate risk: 100.0% of the loans in the pool pay a fixed rate, whereas the notes are linked to one-month Euribor.
 As a result, the issuer is subject to fixed-floating interest rate mismatch.
-The issuer has entered into an interest swap agreement with DZ Bank AG (Aa2/P-1; Aa2(cr)/P-1(cr))] to mitigate this risk, under which, the issuer pays a fixed rate and DZ Bank pays one-month Euribor.
+The issuer has entered into an interest swap agreement with DZ Bank AG (Aa2/P-1; Aa2(cr)/P-1(cr)) to mitigate this risk, under which, the issuer pays a fixed rate and DZ Bank pays one-month Euribor subject to a floor of zero.
+(See "Securitisation structure description Detailed description of the structure Interest rate mismatch")